 - Supply Chain Management

-Throughout the Fellowship, the Fellow has the opportunity to shadow key leaders of the organization and attend high-level executive leadership meetings.
-The Fellow experiences different managerial and leadership styles to develop an understanding of his or her own personal style.
+Understanding the importance of professional mentorship, the Fellow meets regularly with executive and enterprise-wide leadership.
+Additionally, the Fellow has the opportunity to shadow key leaders of the organization and attend high level executive leadership meetings.
+The Fellow experiences different managerial and leadership styles to develop an understanding of their own personal style.

-The Fellowship is a full-time salaried position beginning in July, with flexibility for exact start date.
-The compensation and benefits package will be competitive, including extending benefits to dependents.
-Vacation and sick leave will accrue as a normal full-time employee.
+The Fellowship is a full-time, salaried position from July 2021 through June 2022.
+The compensation and benefits package is market-competitive.
+Vacation and sick leave accrue as a normal full-time employee.

 - Bachelor’s Degree

-- Ability to communicate effectively and tactfully both verbally and in writing
+- Ability to communicate professionally, effectively and tactfully in verbal and written communications

 - Proficiency in Microsoft Word, Excel, and PowerPoint